WJSoftware/wj-config/README.md

 This argument can be:

 + A string or a function that returns a string.
-In this case it is assumed the string is an already-built query string and therefore no processing is done on it.
+In this case it is assumed the string is an already-built query string and therefore no encoding is done on it.
 It is attached to the end of the URL.
 The string must not include the `?` or a starting `&` as these are included by the URL building function.
 Just return the joined key and value pairs.
 Example: `abc=def&xyz=123`.
-This option does *NOT* provide URL encoding.
 + An object or a function that returns an object.
 In this case the object is treated as a dictionary whose keys are the query string keys, and the values are, well, the values.
 The values are URL encoded for you.